 Basic introductory course for understanding control theory and principles of automatic controls used for residential, commercial and industrial equipment.
 Includes application, service and installation procedures for electrical, electronic and mechanical control systems.
-Prerequisites: ELEC 125 or instructor's signature.
+Prerequisites: ELEC 115 or ELEC 125 or ELTRO 101 or instructor's permission.